bMacroni/foci/mobile/src/screens/calendar/README.md

 - High contrast design
 - Screen reader friendly labels

-This implementation provides a solid foundation for the mobile calendar feature while maintaining the Foci app's design philosophy and user experience standards.
+This implementation provides a solid foundation for the mobile calendar feature while maintaining the Mind Clear app's design philosophy and user experience standards.